-16)Horace's ideas about imitating the Greeks and about poetry imitating real life models were both what? imprecise
+16)Horace's ideas about imitating the Greeks and about poetry imitating real life models were both what?

+imprecise

-- 17) what affect will they have on Europe? they will become very influential in shaping European art and literature - 18) what did Horace use the principles of taste and "sensibility for? to distinguish what he thought was "civilized" from "uncivilized" poetry - 19) what will those principals be instrumental in shaping? instrumental in shaping the European distinction between official high culture and popular low one - 20)Horace's ideas helped form the conception of what? literature and poetry as national monuments and trophies - 21) Poetry in Horace's text was subordinated to what? to oratory and the perfection of self-expression - 22) who is reduced to classroom examples of correct speaking for rhetoricians to practice with ?
+17) what affect will they have on Europe? they will become very influential in shaping European art and literature

+18) what did Horace use the principles of taste and "sensibility for? to distinguish what he thought was "civilized" from "uncivilized" poetry

+19) what will those principals be instrumental in shaping? instrumental in shaping the European distinction between official high culture and popular low one

+20)Horace's ideas helped form the conception of what? literature and poetry as national monuments and trophies it magnified the temporal and cultural distance with them

+- 21) Poetry in Horace's text was subordinated to what? to oratory and the perfection of self-expression - 22) who is reduced to classroom examples of correct speaking for rhetoricians to practice with ?
-Homer and Sophocles

-23) what does the idea of following the Greeks result in in the opinion of Thomas Greene?
+Homer and Sophocles - 23)what does the idea of following the Greeks result in in the opinion of Thomas Greene?